Your address will show here+12 34 56 firstname.lastname@example.org

 Chris (Chip) Dallin

-Chris first became involved with Scripture Union over 25 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
+Chris has been on the on the SU board for 3 years.
+He first became involved with Scripture Union about 30 years ago initially as a camper on High School camps and later as a camp director of a few different school holiday camps.
 Today he runs his own Finance Broking business after spending 18 years as a Police Officer.
 He completed a Bachelor of Commerce from UWA after high school.
 Chris is married to Rebecca and has 3 daughters and a son.
-They attend Scarborough Church of Christ where Chris has played an active role in the current development taking place on site with Bethanie Aged Care and they serve in different areas of church ministry.
+They attend Lake Gwelup Christian Church where Chris is an Elder and they both serve in different areas of church ministry.

 Matt’s first involvement with Scripture Union was as a camper in 1993, since then he has been a strong supporter of various ministries and owes much of his faith development to the relationships and experiences as a camper, leader and team leader on various programs.
 He is keen to see the work of Scripture Union continue to assist people to better understand God’s love.
 Matt met his wife Ali on a Scripture Union program, together they share in the joys of parenting two young girls.
 Matt has worked in secondary schools for 14 years.
 In his current role he is primarily engaged in the pastoral care of students and leading a team of staff.
 Although this keeps him busy, he still enjoys teaching in his two areas of interest, Biblical Studies and Furniture Making.
 Outside of work, his hobbies include paddling, hiking, camping and tinkering in the shed.
 Matt has a Bachelor in Secondary Education and a Masters in Educational Leadership.